douniahm/github-trending-languges/README.md

 # github-trending-languges
 ***This is my solution to Gemography backend coding challenge.*** <br />
-The application is a REST microservice that lists languages used in the 100 trending github repositories.<br />
+The application is a REST microservice that lists languages used in the 100 trending github repositories for the last 30 days.<br />
 It fetches Github API: https://api.github.com/search/repositories?q=created:>{date}&sort=stars&order=desc <br />
 The result is a JSON listing trending languages as follow:
   - Language name
     - Number of repositories using this language
-    - The list of repositories using the language
+    - The list of repositories using this language

 ## Getting Started
 ### Prerequisites